 Performance Indicators Description 70% Financial Selected at the start of each year, among the following possible ones: Group Financial Performance (currently measured as AREPS) Regional Financial Performance (currently measured as Net Operating Result, applicable to the COO US only) Key Strategic Goals, among which, for example: Commercial Partnerships Net Income / New revenues; Net debt reduction; Capex control / Asset disposals; Administrative costs reduction; Rent collection and other leasing-related metrics.
-10% Corporate Social Responsibility / Diversity & Inclusion For example, Reduction in greenhouse gas emission or proportion of women among employees hired or promoted to 20% Individual Determined according to the attainment of several individual key objectives, set by the SB upon the recommendation of the GNRC.
+10% Corporate Social Responsibility / Diversity & Inclusion A selection of metrics related to our Better Places 2030 goals.
+For example, Reduction in greenhouse gas emission or proportion of women among employees hired or promoted to executive positions.
+20% Individual Determined according to the attainment of several individual key objectives, set by the SB upon the recommendation of the GNRC.
 These performance indicators are generally established around the following themes: Business Objectives (including strategic milestones); Development; Digital; People and Personal Development; Other objectives.
 Objectives considered met are paid out at 80% of maximum.